Getting To the “Root” Of the Problem

 When soil is properly balanced, microbes work underground for the plant.
 In return, the plant feeds the microbes.
 Thriving plants live in soil that is teeming with these bacterial and fungal life forces that are constantly feeding the plants.

 Micronutrients provide the elements necessary for cellular processes similar to how vitamin and mineral supplements help people and animals.
-We use Iron, Manganese, Boron, Copper, Zinc and others in our monthly plans.
+We use Iron, Manganese, Boron, Copper, Zinc and others in our organic yard care.
 These micronutrients are measured in formulation, made into a solution and are then sprayed directly onto the leaves of plants and blades of turf.
 Micronutrients increase blooms among flowers and fruit while building healthy plants and re-mineralizing soil.